Zaltarba/blog/_posts/2024-06-22-IntroPairsTrading.md

 Let's dive into some technical aspects.
 I will stop using the CAPM model from now on.
 Despite it being great for gaining some common sense/intuitions, it's not so good for modeling today's market.

 A common framework for years has been **cointegration**.
-Basically, you consider stocks A and B being linearly correlated in prices:
+Basically, you consider stocks A and B being linearly correlated in prices if and only if:

 $$P_t^A = cst + \rho \cdot P_t^B + \epsilon_t$$

+with $(\epsilon_t)$ being stationnary.

-You are then able to compute the hedge ratio from a simple regression.
+You are then in this case able to compute the hedge ratio from a simple regression.
 Moreover, you can get a confidence interval and p-value to ensure it is significantly non-null.
 Great!

 But the devil hides in the details.
 I won't delve into all linear regression temporal aspects and its application for sequential data (refer to a handbook on time series prediction for more knowledge), but one has to be very careful.
+We are indeed working on non stationnary variables.

 **Terminology Alert**: A spurious regression is a regression where the p-value indicates a statistically significant relationship between variables, but this relationship is actually meaningless or random, often due to underlying trends in the data rather than a true correlation.